scaleflex/magento-cloudimage-responsive/README.md

 **Ignore blocks(New)**: Cloudimage will not affect on these blocks, separate by comma.
 For example: product.info.description, product.info.attribute.

+**Ignore HTML Active**: Enable / Disable Ignore HTML ID

+**Ignore HTML ID**: Show when **Ignore HTML Active** enabled, Cloudimage will not affect on these html ID, separate by comma.
+For example: product, pagecontent.

 ## 2. Integration "on-the-fly" in Magento templates